jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 `PowerShell.exe` doesn't return correct exit codes when using the `-File` option.
 Use `-Command` instead.

 [This](#bat-wrapper) is a batch file wrapper for executing PowerShell scripts.
-It forwards arguments to PowerShell, and correctly bubbles up the exit code.
+It forwards arguments to PowerShell and correctly bubbles up the exit code.

 You can use [black magic](#black-magic) to include spaces and quotes in the arguments you pass through the batch file wrapper to PowerShell.

 ## PowerShell

 PowerShell is a great scripting environment, and it is my preferred tool for writing build scripts for .NET apps.
-Exit codes are vital in build scripts because they are how your Continuous Integration server knows whether the build passed, or failed.
+Exit codes are vital in build scripts because they are how your Continuous Integration server knows whether the build passed or failed.

-This is a <strike>quick</strike> tour of working with exit codes in PowerShell scripts, and batch files.
+This is a <strike>quick</strike> tour of working with exit codes in PowerShell scripts and batch files.
 I'm including batch files because they are often necessary to wrap the execution of your PowerShell scripts.

 Let's start easy.
-Say you need to run a command line app, or batch file from your PowerShell script.
+Say you need to run a command line app or batch file from your PowerShell script.
 How can you check the exit code of that process?

 <pre data-language="powershell">
 # script.ps1